North High School • Worcester, MA

 January 18, 1978 – January 25, 2026

-The North High community came together to honor the life and legacy of Jerome Jeffy, a beloved teammate and pillar of the NHS football family.
-Jerome was the spark that got everyone talking about coming back together for the Spaghetti Bowl.
+We lost Jerome Jeffy.
+There is no play in the book for that.
+Jerome was our brother and a pillar of the NHS football family.
+He was also the spark that got everyone talking about coming back together for the Spaghetti Bowl.

-Mrs. Coach was there, remembering Jerome, Tobias, and all the team members fondly.
-The dinners, the early mornings, the brotherhood that never faded.
+The North High community came together to honor Jerome, and Mrs. Coach was there, remembering Jerome, Tobias, and all the team members fondly.
+The dinners, the game watch parties at their home, the brotherhood that never faded.
 She shared how much those years and those young men meant to her and Coach.

 Forever in our hearts, always remember.